EvenTorset/fxr-reloader/README.md

 Note that this library does not do anything on its own.
 It requires the [FXR WebSocket Reloader](https://github.com/EvenTorset/fxr-ws-reloader) DLL mod for Elden Ring to be installed and running.
 See the README for that on how to install it.

 ## Usage
 This library exports a default function that should be all you need in most cases.
-It simply takes an ArrayBuffer or typed array of the contents of the FXR file, and optionally some extra settings for controlling if and how the SFX is respawned, and what WebSocket address to connect to.
+It simply takes an FXR object from the `@cccode/fxr` library, or an ArrayBuffer or ArrayBufferView of the contents of the FXR file, and optionally some extra settings for controlling if and how the SFX is respawned, and what WebSocket address to connect to.

 ### Example
 ```js